 - Make sure you and your campaign team are familiar and compliant with all election laws;

 - Ensure that the placement all of your campaign materials complies with the Act and any other laws applicable to its location;

 - Check this website and the Candidate Portal regularly for any election administration updates;

 - Ensure your Official Agent is aware that they are responsible for all post-election financial reporting.

 REMEMBER: your Official Agent is in charge of recording all campaign contributions and expenses and keeping all associated backup documentation.

-REMEMBER: Candidate’s Financial Reports are due within 60 days of polling day, so it is best to plan ahead to avoid having to raise contributions within this period.
+REMEMBER: Candidates' Financial Reports are due within 60 days of polling day, so plan ahead to avoid having to raise contributions within this period.

-- if your Official Agent is not able to complete your Candidate’s Financial Report on time, ensure they have applied to the Chief Electoral Officer for an extension
+- if your Official Agent is not able to complete your Candidate’s Financial Report in time, ensure they have applied to the Chief Electoral Officer for an extension.